toughIQ/oci-omg/README.md

 ## Run via BASH CLI using alias function
 `omg /PATH/TO/must-gather-directory`

-This inits the container with your desired must-gather directory and places you afterwards within the container and you can start doing your _omg/oc_ commands.
+This inits the container with your desired must-gather directory and places you afterwards in the container and you can start doing your _omg/oc_ work.